If you’re in the market for new cookware, you might be wondering: what’s the difference between Teflon- and ceramic-coated non-stick pans?

 Bottom Line: Ceramic and Teflon non-stick cookware is virtually the same in terms of ease of use, maintenance, and durability, so your decision should come down to performance, price, and safety.
 Teflon beats ceramic in performance and price, and although some people still perceive ceramic to be safer than Teflon, that’s no longer true–both are completely safe.

 For those reasons, I recommend going with Teflon cookware.

 Although dozens of brands make Teflon coated non-stick cookware, the two brands I recommend are All-Clad and Calphalon.
 They’re both highly regarded for their superior performance, durability, and design.
 Both are available on at the links below.

 Before I get into how ceramic and Teflon coated pans compare, it’s important to understand how non-stick coating works.

-Regular metal cookware, such as stainless steel, has microscopic pores on its surface that expand when heated.
-When those pores expand, the food you’re cooking seeps in and sticks.
+Regular metal cookware, such as stainless steel, has microscopic pores on its surface that contract when heated.
+When those pores contract, they grab onto the food you’re cooking, causing it to stick.

 That’s why, when using regular stainless steel cookware, you need to grease the pan with oil or butter to fill those pores and avoid sticking.

 With non-stick cookware, the ceramic or Teflon coating does the job of the oil or butter and fills the pores permanently—or at least until the coating wears down.

 Both coatings are durable and non-reactive, making it virtually impossible for food to stick.